FraniukasSneideris/Python---Creating-a-Script-to-Register-App-Users/README.md

 This class allows for bulk user registration from a CSV file.
 It includes methods for:
 - **open_user_data**: Reads the CSV file containing user data.
 - **process_user_data**: Processes the raw data from the CSV file into a usable format.
-- **register_bulk**: Registers users from the processed CSV data.
+- **register_bulk**: Validates and, if validation is completed, registers users from the processed CSV data.

-*Please note*: This class and it's functionalities assume that the data has been previously cleaned before.

 ## How to Use